dariabak/PostTask/README.md

 In your interview we will ask you more about your process in completing the above tasks.

-There will also be a short exercise where you will be paired with one of our Android team member and given a task to develop this project further.
+There will also be a short exercise where you will be paired with one of our Android team member and given a com.technical.task to develop this project further.
 You will have full access to internet resources to help you.